-As explained above, albeit being appointed by the Complainant, the investment adviser was, however, accepted - at MPM's sole discretion - to act as the Complainant's investment adviser within the Scheme's structure.
+As explained above, although the Complainant chose the investment adviser, MPM was in a better situation to use its discretion to decide whether to accept the Complainant's investment adviser within the Scheme's structure or not.

 The responsibility of MPM in accepting and allowing CWM to act in the role of investment adviser takes even more significance when one takes into consideration the scenario in which CWM was accepted by MPM.
-As indicated above, MPM accepted CWM when, as verified in the Complainant's Application Form for Membership, it was being stated in MPM's own application form that CWM was a regulated entity.
-However, no evidence has transpired that this was so, as amply explained above.
+As indicated above, MPM accepted CWM when, as verified in the Complainant's Application Form for Membership, it was being stated in MPM's own application form that CWM was a regulated entity, but no evidence has transpired that this was so, as amply explained above.

 MPM allowed and left uncontested incorrect, misleading and unclear key information to feature in its own Application Form for Membership of the Retirement Scheme with respect to the regulatory status of the investment adviser.
-In so doing, it abetted a fundamentally wrong impression and perception that the investment adviser being selected was regulated when, in reality, no evidence has emerged that CWM was indeed a regulated entity.

-&lt;sup>50 Para.
-39, Section E titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies.
+50 Para.
+39, Section E, titled 'CWM and Trafalgar International GmbH' of the affidavit of Stewart Davies.